moonrepo/setup-rust/README.md

 - `inherit-toolchain` - Inherit all toolchain settings from the `rust-toolchain.toml` file.
 Defaults to `false`.
 - `targets` - Comma-separated list of additional targets to install.
+- `target-dirs` - Comma-separated list of target folder paths, relative from the repository root.
+  Defaults to `target`.
 - `profile` - Profile to install.
 Defaults to `minimal`.

 ## Configuring the Rust toolchain